emintz/ArduinoLib/RTOSAid/examples/TaskNotification/README.md

 unnecessary CPU activity it waits for the longest supported interval, just over 49 days.
 When the interval expires, it simply waits again, so its CPU requirements are negligible.

+When the task runs, the built-in LED pin should blinks once per second.